Hello and welcome to our resource page!

 A Step In The Right Direction!

-We are proud to say that ACENet's President, Kien Luu, and Curriculum and Teaching Chair, Melvin Lowe, were writers involved in creating the ETFO & TDSB Anti-Asian resource!
-Our Member-at-Large, Gen Ling Chang, had the honour of launching the resource during an online event on February 9, 2021.
+We are proud to say that past members of ACENet were writers involved in creating the ETFO & TDSB Anti-Asian resource that was launched during an online event on February 9, 2021.

 The creation of this resource shows a shift in the recognization of and willingness to address anti-Asian racism in the education system in Ontario.
 This is a huge step in the right direction.
 We hope this resource will equip and support TDSB educators with the information required to teach anti-Asian racism.
 ACENet will provide workshops and webinars to help educators unpack the ETFO & TDSB resource.